 The natural confidence that comes from playing for such a gigantic club can often be offset by the nerve-wracking distraction that accompanies the possibility of failure, especially when that continental superpower happens to be Real Madrid whose fans, infamously, can be a little difficult to win over.
 For Raúl, however, it was clear from the get-go that he thrived off the pressure and used it as extra motivation.
 Not only this, but he successfully managed to fuse his positive traits with the club’s as he earned the chance to become the swash-buckling spearhead they needed.

 Not unlike his contemporary Filippo Inzaghi, Raúl had a sublime knack for sweeping the ball into the back of the net regardless of the close attentions of his marker.
-The amount of times he would pounce onto a loose ball was phenomenal, and he did so with startlingly quick reactions that often put his marker to shame before wheeling off in quintessential celebration, kissing his right-hand ring finger before lapping up the acclaim and cheers of the fans.
+The number of times he would pounce onto a loose ball was phenomenal, and he did so with startlingly quick reactions that often put his marker to shame before wheeling off in quintessential celebration, kissing his right-hand ring finger before lapping up the acclaim and cheers of the fans.

 His football had a regal quality to it and he was the envy of most of Europe’s biggest clubs.
 Carrying with him an air of stealthy confidence, he was always on the cusp of pulling a trick out of the bag to find a way to rattle the back of the net.
 With perfectly angled runs and a dash of well-timed acceleration, he would perpetually zip into danger zones in and around the penalty area.